-Inventor and blacksmith Thomas Davenport was born in Williamstown Vermont and ived in Forest Dale.
+Inventor and blacksmith Thomas Davenport was born in Williamstown Vermont and lived in Forest Dale.
 In 1834, Davenport developed the earliest battery-powered electric motor, which later paved the way to the development of streetcars.
 He received the first ever patent on an electric machine in 1837.

 Born in Rutland, Vermont, blacksmith and inventor John Deere founded the wildly successful agricultural equipment manufacturing company, John Deere, which is even today one of the most successful empires of its type in America.
 Deere invented his first commercially successful steel plow in 1837.

-Born in Montpelier, John Dewery went on to achieve the highest ranking position in the US Navy – he was the only Admiral of the Navy and was in active duty during the Civil War.
+Born in Montpelier, George Dewey went on to achieve the highest ranking position in the US Navy – he was the only Admiral of the Navy and was in active duty during the Civil War.
 He is most famous for his win at the Battle of Manila Bay during the Spanish-American War.
 Dewey played a role in the Battles of Fort Jackson and St. Philip, the Capture of New Orleans, the Battle of Port Hudson, and the Battle of Fort Fisher.

-ONe of the founders of the philosophy of pragmatism, John Dewey was born in Burlington, Vermont and was a leader of progressive education and liberalism.
+One of the founders of the philosophy of pragmatism, John Dewey was born in Burlington, Vermont and was a leader of progressive education and liberalism.
 In addition to writing about education, he also wrote frequently about social theory, ethics, art, logic, epistemology, aesthetics and metaphysics.

 Stephen A. Douglas